front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 fetch data from a remote service and return them asynchronously using a `Promise`.

 Returning `Promise` from resolvers is supported out of the box.
-We encourage you to experiment with it.
 Here is an example of turning the previous resolvers to asynchronous ones:

 ```js
 // my-module/server/modules/clicks-counters/resolvers.js